openlookeng/hetu-core/hetu-docs/en/installation/deployment.md

 -XX:+ExitOnOutOfMemoryError
 ```

-The Xmx size in the parameter is 70% of the available memory of the server (recommended value, availableMem*70%).
+The Xmx size in the parameter is recommended 70% of the available memory of the server.

 Because an `OutOfMemoryError` will typically leave the JVM in an inconsistent state, we write a heap dump (for debugging) and forcibly terminate the process when this occurs.